-Why are there contradictory accounts regarding the death of Saul in 1 and 2 Samuel?Question: "Why are there contradictory accounts regarding the death of Saul in 1 and 2 Samuel?
-Did Saul kill himself (1 Samuel 31:4), or did the Amalekite kill him (2 Samuel 1:10)?"
+Why are there contradictory accounts regarding the death of Saul in 1 and 2 Samuel?Question: "Why are there conflicting accounts regarding the death of Saul in 1 and 2 Samuel?
+Did Saul kill himself, or did an Amalekite kill him?"

-Answer: Critics of the Bible sometimes note the two different versions of the death of King Saul as a contradiction.
-First Samuel 31 says that Saul was injured in battle and then killed himself.
-Second Samuel 1 relates an Amalekite’s claim to have killed Saul.
+Answer: Critics of the Bible sometimes note the two different versions of the death of King Saul as a “contradiction” in Scripture.
+First Samuel 31:4 says that Saul was injured in battle and then killed himself.
+Second Samuel 1:10 relates an Amalekite’s claim to have killed Saul.
+Is this a true contradiction in the Bible?
 Which account of the death of Saul is true?

-The clear answer from the biblical text is that Saul killed himself and that the Amalekite’s story was a fabrication.
-The biblical text records the story the Amalekite gave but does not affirm it as true.
-Several reasons support this understanding of the text.
+The clear answer is that Saul killed himself and that the Amalekite’s story was a fabrication.
+The Amalekite lied about the death of Saul, hoping to receive a reward from David.
+The Bible records the lie the Amalekite told but never affirms it as true.

-First, the initial report of the death of Saul is that he killed himself.
-We read, “The fighting grew fierce around Saul, and when the archers overtook him, they wounded him critically.
+The inspired history of the death of Saul is found in 1 Samuel 31.
+The historian plainly says that Saul killed himself: “The fighting grew fierce around Saul, and when the archers overtook him, they wounded him critically.
 Saul said to his armor-bearer, ‘Draw your sword and run me through, or these uncircumcised fellows will come and run me through and abuse me.’
 But his armor-bearer was terrified and would not do it; so Saul took his own sword and fell on it.
 When the armor-bearer saw that Saul was dead, he too fell on his sword and died with him.
 So Saul and his three sons and his armor-bearer and all his men died together that same day” (1 Samuel 31:3–6).
-The verses following this account also note several witnesses to this event.
+The verses following this account mention several witnesses to the event.

-Second, 2 Samuel 21:12 notes that the Philistines were responsible for the deaths of Saul and his sons: “The Philistines . . . struck Saul down on Gilboa.”
-While Saul took his own life, the suicide was prompted by his being mortally wounded by the Philistines.
+Second Samuel 21:12 identifies the Philistines as responsible for the death of Saul: “The Philistines . . . struck Saul down on Gilboa.”
+Saul and his army were doing battle with the Philistines at the time, and it was during that conflict that Saul took his own life.
+His suicide was prompted by his being mortally wounded by the Philistines and his fear of capture, torture, and shame at his enemies’ hands.

 Recommended Resource: Prophets, Priests, and Kings: The Lives of Samuel and Saul by John MacArthur